 The UE context shall contain SNPN Onboarding indication, if the UE is registered for onboarding in an SNPN as described in clause 4.2.2.2.4 of 3GPP TS 23.502 [3].
 The NF Service Consumer, i.e. target AMF, may start an implementation specific timer to deregister the onboarding registered UE, i.e. if the received UE context contains SNPN Onboarding indication.2b.
 On failure or redirection, one of the HTTP status code listed in Table 6.1.3.2.4.4.2-2 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application errors listed in Table 6.1.3.2.4.4.2-2.

+If there are ongoing Network Slice Deregistration Inactivity Timer(s) for the UE, the source AMF should include the information (e.g. the expiry time) of the ongoing Network Slice Deregistration Inactivity Timer(s) in the UE context.
+The target AMF should resume the ongoing Network Slice Deregistration Inactivity Timer(s) if received for the S-NSSAI(s) that are allowed for the UE in the target AMF.